-(Rancho Mirage, CA) – Visit Greater Palm Springs has partnered with luxury British luggage brand Globe-Trotter for the release of its very first destination-inspired line.
+(GREATER PALM SPRINGS, CA) Visit Greater Palm Springs has partnered with luxury British luggage brand Globe-Trotter for the release of its very first destination-inspired line.
 Referencing the color palette of the Palm Springs desert and aesthetics of the city’s renowned midcentury modern design, Globe-Trotter has created a capsule range of popular luggage styles and accessories that pay homage to the region.

 The Palm Springs line launches today during Modernism Week 2023 and will consist of three luggage pieces; a Check-In Case, a Carry-On Case and an Attaché, two luggage tags; small and large, and a Palm Springs designed Leather Sticker.
 The line is a collaborative effort between Visit Greater Palm Springs and Globe-Trotter and showcases a distinctive Palm Springs look and feel through both its exterior and interior design and choice of colours, alongside the traditional Globe-Trotter features and fine craftsmanship.

 The luggage design was inspired by the Southern California lifestyle and scenery of Greater Palm Springs, with cream capturing the stunning desert mountain backdrop, yellow and blue mirroring the endless sunshine and sparkling pools, and green representing the oasis of swaying palm trees and lush landscape visitors discover once here.
 Inside, a starburst pattern resembling the iconic sputnik chandeliers of the 1950s and ’60s pays homage to the destination’s rich midcentury modern architecture and history.